 Birth injuries are injuries that occur to a mother or child during pregnancy, labor, or delivery and often result in physical, cognitive, or behavioral delays or disabilities that can have lifelong consequences.
 Fortunately for victims, when birth injuries are the result of medical malpractice, victims can recover compensation for their economic and non-economic losses.

-At the Law Firm of David C. Chavez, LLC, we believe that medical professionals who injure others should be held accountable and that victims should not have to suffer needlessly.
+At David C. Chavez Law Firm, we believe that medical professionals who injure others should be held accountable and that victims should not have to suffer needlessly.
 To schedule a free consultation with a birth injury attorney in Los Lunas, contact our office today.

 Common Birth Injuries